shellster/LDAPPER/README.md

                  13) Oracle "orclCommonAttribute" SSO password hash *14) Oracle "userPassword" SSO password hash
                  15) Get SCCM Servers
+                 16) Search for Accounts where password is not required.
+(PasswordNotRequired)

         Starred items have never been tested in an environment where they could be verified, so please let me know if they work.